-Any area of the curriculum which explores aspects of safeguarding that could be perceived as 'culturally sensitive' should be married with relevant departmental advice from the GEMS Vice President - Safeguarding and Child Protection as well as the regulator and relevant content specialists.
-The relevant VP Education/Cluster Lead should be informed before content is implemented into the curriculum.
+Any area of the curriculum which explores aspects of safeguarding that could be perceived as 'culturally sensitive' should be married with relevant departmental advice from the GEMS Corporate Head of Safeguarding and Child Protection as well as the regulator and relevant content specialists.
+The relevant SVP Education must be informed before content is implemented into the curriculum.